-Could Medicare Supplement Help If You Have a Low Income?
+Could a Medicare Supplement Insurance Plan Help If You Have a Low Income?

-Medicare Supplement plans cover as few as four and up to nine of the following nine benefits:
+Medicare Supplement insurance plan cover as few as four and up to nine of the following nine benefits:

 - Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up